• Skip to primary navigation

 • Bake at for 20 to 25 minutes.

-• Transfer the biscuits to a wire rack and cool completely.
+• Remove the biscuits from the molds and place them on a wire rack to cool completely.

 Cookie Cutter Method

-• Roll the dough out onto a flat surface until about ½ inch thick.
+• Roll the dough out on a flat surface until about ½ inch thick.
+Add a little more flour if the dough is too sticky.

 • Gather the scraps, re-roll and cut until all the dough is used up.